khairi98/ipChange/README.md

 # ipChange
-A simple script that, in the context of the the script, changes your IP and perform a request to verify the switch.
+A simple script that, in the context of the script, changes your IP and perform a request to verify the switch.

 ## Installing
 ```